angsabrina/LiquidHacks2020_Tiltproof/README.md

 ## Available Scripts

 In the project directory, you can run:
+###`npm install`
+to install the necessary node modules on your local environment and then
 ### `npm start`
+to launch the app

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.